OVERVIEW

 Provincial epidemiologists analyse data generated from NMC surveillance and the NICD centre for TB (CTB).
 Data from CTB is analysed to describe and report on trends and numbers of patients diagnosed with drug susceptible and drug resistant TB.
 These reports analysed together with provincial data from electronic TB registers showing the actual number of patients’ initiating TB therapy, are used to identify and address gaps in the TB treatment cascade.

-The Outbreak Response Team is tasked with providing technical support for all aspects of communicable disease outbreak investigation and control in the nine provinces of South Africa, with particular emphasis on optimising the role of laboratory services during these events.
-The team aims to be a source of intelligence during outbreaks, and through working in close collaboration with the provincial and national Departments of Health, ensures a comprehensive outbreak response, as well as the development of systems for early detection and improved reporting.
-Through close partnerships with the NHLS diagnostic laboratories and reference units of the NICD, the team aims to facilitate appropriate laboratory diagnostic services during outbreaks and specialised diagnostics as required.
+The Outbreak Response Unit is tasked with providing technical support for all aspects of communicable disease preparedness, early warning, and response to the national and provincial department of health by providing epidemiological, clinical, and coordination support to strengthen public health response to outbreaks and public health events within the scope of the NICD capacity.
+The ORU serves as a source of intelligence during outbreaks and public health events, and through working in close collaboration with the provincial and national Departments of Health, ensures a comprehensive response to outbreak and public health events, as well as the development of systems for early warning alerts, and response to improve the early detection, reporting and response to outbreaks and public health events.
+Through close partnerships with the NHLS diagnostic laboratories and reference laboratories within the NICD, the team aims to facilitate appropriate laboratory diagnostic services and further laboratory investigations as required.

-The Outbreak Response Team plays a crucial role in communications, with stakeholders such as the Department of Health, medical practitioners, media and the general public.
-The team publishes a monthly Communicable Diseases Communiqué for providing up-to-date information on communicable disease events in South Africa, as well as regularly produce various healthcare worker guidelines, handbooks, fact-sheets, etc., for outbreak-prone communicable diseases of high public health importance.
-The Team also plays a central role in capacity development by providing in-service training to SA-FELTP residents, public health specialist registrars and secondees from international partner organisations, and routinely provides Epidemic Preparedness and Response Training to the staff of the Department of Health.
+The Outbreak Response Unit plays a crucial role in communications by liaising with multisectoral and multidisciplinary stakeholders such as the Department of Health, medical practitioners in both the private and public health sectors, and media, where and when necessary.
+The Unit publishes the Beyond Our Borders article regularly, providing up-to-date information on international communicable disease events of public health importance to South Africa, as well as regularly producing various healthcare worker guidelines, handbooks, fact-sheets, etc., for outbreak-prone communicable diseases of high public health importance.
+The Unit also plays a central role in capacity development by providing in-service training to SA-FETP residents, public health medicine specialist registrars, NICD Medical Scientist Interns, and those seconded to the NICD from international partner organizations.
+The unit also provides and supports capacity development to other government entities/departments, postgraduate students at institutions of higher learning and training, and routinely provides epidemic/emergency preparedness and response training to the personnel in the Department of Health.

 The National Emergency Operations Centre (EOC), housed on the upper level of the PRF Training Centre, was created in 2014 in response to the Ebola outbreak in West Africa.
-The EOC operates under a memorandum of agreement, signed January 2015, with the government of the Republic of South Africa through its National Department of Health (NDoH) to act as a coordination centre for responses to public health emergencies such as the Listeriosis outbreak of 2017/2018, and is seen as a key strategic point for the country’s ability to build a resilient health system.
+The EOC operates under a memorandum of agreement, signed January 2015, with the government of the Republic of South Africa through its National Department of Health (NDoH) to act as a coordination centre for responses to public health emergencies such as the Listeriosis outbreak of 2017/2018 and COVID-19 pandemic of 2020/2022, and is seen as a key strategic point for the country’s ability to build a resilient health system.

 The EOC aims to collate, organise and deploy resources both internal and external to the NICD required to respond to a major infectious disease incident, outbreak or related event, which has been declared a Public Health Emergency by the Director-General of the NDoH.